ahmadassaf/configurations-linux/README.md

 </IfModule>
 ```

-For omitting a particular directory:
+For omitting a particular directory (for PHPMyAdmin this is done in the file `/etc/phpmyadmin/apache.conf`:

 ```bash
 <Directory "/var/www/wp-admin">